jon-jacky/Piety/editors/ed.md

  *b B D n*

-In the *b* command, the buffer name parameter can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's auto completion".
-For example, the command *b key-* or even *b k-* might switch to the buffer *keyboard.py*.
-If more than one buffer name begins with the same prefix, *ed.py* just chooses one.

-In the *b* command, if the buffer name parameter is omitted, the previous buffer is selected.
-This makes it easy to switch back and forth between two buffers.

 **ed.py** supports these line address forms from classic *ed*:

  *number . , ; % $ 'c /text/ // ?text? ?? +number -number ^number* also *+ ++*  etc. *- --* etc. *^ ^^* etc.